The Dish on Dazzling Dinners

 Souvenir menus.
 Hand your guests menus printed in black on orange paper and cut in the shape of a pumpkin with stem.
 Add to the menu’s pizzazz by attaching some small Halloween stickers of ghosts, bats, etc. You might want to print the title and subtitle on one side and the menu items on the other.

-Table décor.
+Table decor.
 In dinnerware and table linens, evoke the spirit of Halloween with colors deep and dark.
-Avoid white if possible, but if white is what you have in dinnerware, use white table linens and set a small white ghost beside each place setting.
+Avoid white if possible, except in decor such as ghosts or, as shown, pumpkins.
+But if white is what you have in dinnerware, make it ghostly with white table linens and set a small white ghost beside each place setting.
 Dark or white, set it off with a Halloween-themed centerpiece bright with orange.
 Sprinkle sparkling orange and black confetti on the table.

 Mood music.
 For background music, “Monster Mash” and the theme from the Alfred Hitchcock Hour (Funeral March of a Marionette by Gounod) are two that spring to mind.
 In addition, you can use sound tracks from The Addams Family, Halloween and horror movies and those for a haunted house.